A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 membership is determined solely by the source IP address, then a

-given user's group ID will change when the user moves to a new IP
+given user's group ID will change when the user is assigned a new IP

 address that falls outside of the range of addresses of the previous